oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

 ## Task 2: Managing Oracle Keys From CTM

 1. On the left pane, click **Cloud Keys > Oracle**.

     ![Oracle keys](images/oracle-keys.png "Oracle keys")

 2. Click on the "Add Key" button.
-The "Select Material Origin" screen of the "Add Oracle Key" wizard is displayed.
+The first step of the "Select Material Origin" screen of the "Add Oracle Key" wizard is displayed.
 Select the key source: in this case we are going to create the key locally on CipherTrust so for "Select Method" click on "Create/Upload New Key Material" and then for "Select Source" click on "(Local)":

     ![Add key](images/add-key.png "Add key")

-3. Add Oracle key by providing the following information:
+3. In the second step "Configure CipherTrust Key", create a key for OCI by providing the following information:
     * **Key Name** - Enter "ocw23-AES-256-XXX" where "XXX" is your student number.
     * **Key Type** - Click on "AES".
     * **Key Size** - Click on "256".

+    Then click "Next".

      ![Add AES key](images/aes-key.png "Add AES key")

-4. You need to select existing compartment, Vault and protection mode.
+4. In the third step "Configure oracle Key", you need to provide the following information:
+    * **Oracle Key Name** - Enter "ocw23-AES-256-XXX" where "XXX" is your student number.
+    * **Oracle Compartment** - Select "ocw23-OCI-Vault-HOL" from the dropdown list.
+    * **Vault** - Select "ocw23-OCI-XXX" where "XXX" is your student number from the dropdown list.

     ![Add AES key](images/key-compartment.png "Add AES key")